^

 • the need for frequent laboratory monitoring during treatment;

-• high frequency of unwanted drug interactions.
+• high incidence of adverse drug interactions.

 Pharmacodynamics